 bcapply

-Apply a Function to 2 Broadcasted Arrays
+Apply Function to Pair of Arrays with Broadcasting

 Description